snehilsanyal/VConvIITG/README.md

 ![Minimap](https://raw.githubusercontent.com/snehilsanyal/Virtual-Presence-IIT-Guwahati/master/Minimap.PNG "Minimap of IIT Guwahati")

-You can also see  the minimap of the institute from the pane given below, and see where you are with respect to the map.
+You can also see  the minimap of the institute from the pane given below and see where you are with respect to the map.

 ![](https://raw.githubusercontent.com/snehilsanyal/Virtual-Presence-IIT-Guwahati/master/Options.PNG "Options")

-Other options are Screenshare, Raise Hands, Status, and settings.
+Other options are Screenshare, Raise Hands, Status and Settings.

 **Raise Hands:**